piyushwalia/Brush/README.md

 ## Features
 - Color picker tool added to color variables.
+- Selected color will be shown at the bottom.
-- Paste previous selected color without co
+- Paste previous selected color using paste button next to textbox.
+- Can copy variables of selected tab using "Copy To clipboard" button.
+- Info icon added for reference to get information about the usuage of the variable.

 ## Screenshots

 ## Future Goals

-This is version 1.0.0 of Brush.
-I aim to continuously evolve the application and add supplementing functionality.

-I request you all to use the application and let me know if you encounter any issues or have any queries.

 ## Development
+I aim to continuously evolve the application and add supplementing functionality and encourage all sorts of contributions that help us make this project more awesome.
+Contact me walia11127@gmail.com

 ``` bash
 # clone the repository
 git clone https://github.com/piyushwalia/Brush